 Get Started Today

-The first step to getting started in the CNA program is to read the registration packet and review the Advising Session PowerPoint.
+The first step to getting started in the CNA program is to read the registration packet, review the Advising Session PowerPoint and attend an advising session.
 The packet contains a registration checklist that you will need to follow in order to be eligible for admission.

 Academic and Career Pathways give you a roadmap to achieving your career goals.
 Follow a pathway based on your degree that outlines which classes you need to take and when so you graduate on time or move on to the next phase in your career.